structured-world/project-nexus-mcp/README.md

 See the [Contributing Guide](./CONTRIBUTING.md) for how to get involved.

 ## License
-Project Nexus is open-source software, released under the MIT License[5].
+Project Nexus is open-source software, released under the MIT License.
 See the LICENSE file for details.
 By using this project, you agree that it comes with no warranty – but we hope it will be useful to your workflows!

 ---